bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cheatsheet-v2.md

 ### Disabling Logging

-After you’ve debugged your program, you probably don’t want all these log messages cluttering the screen.
-The logging.disable() function disables these so that you don’t have to go into your program and remove all the logging calls by hand.
+After you've debugged your program, you probably don't want all these log messages cluttering the screen.
+The logging.disable() function disables these so that you don't have to go into your program and remove all the logging calls by hand.

 ```python
 >>> import logging